TurboGears/tg2docs/docs/main/QuickStart.rst

 .. contents:: Table of Contents
     :depth: 2

-Now we assume you've got TurboGears installed and, if you installed it in a virtual environment, that your virtualenv is activated.
+We assume that you have TurboGears installed and, if you installed it in a virtual environment as recommended, that your virtualenv is activated.
+See :ref:`downloadinstall` to get to this point.

 TurboGears 2 extends the ``paster`` command-line tool to provide a suite of tools for working with TurboGears 2 projects.
 A few will be touched upon in this tutorial, check the ``paster --help`` command for